Mixture of Soft Prompts for Controllable Data Generation: Task Formulation

 \subsection{Few-shot Direct Prediction}

 One straightforward way to approach this problem is to pre-train a large neural network that is capable of handling low-resource scenarios.
 Recently, LLMs have exhibited competitive performance in multiple few-shot tasks by using the limited data as exemplars for in-context learning~\citep{sanh22t0}.
-However, direct prediction in this manner contains many drawbacks, which motivates us to consider an alternative framework.
+However, direct prediction in this manner contains many drawbacks, such as lack of control over the prediction process.
+This motivates us to consider an alternative framework.